 Facility Organization and Workout Priorities

-We will look at how facility organization and workout priorities can come together and in a timely manner accomplish your goals.
-As mentioned above, pairing exercises that require different types of equipment can be a great way to cut down on congestion during high-traffic workouts.
-The video below shows one of a number of ways to effectively deal with training a large group with limited time.
+We will look at how facility organization and workout priorities come together and in a timely manner accomplish your goals.
+As mentioned above, pairing exercises that require different types of equipment can be a great way to cut down congestion during high-traffic workouts.
+The video below shows one way to effectively deal with training a large group with limited time.

-In our example you will see that the primary focus of the day will be the lower body, so we have emphasis on the squat.
+In our example you will see that the primary focus will be the lower body, with emphasis on the squat.
 This will be person one.
-The workout is set to have multiple sets with increasing weight and a decreasing rep count.
-Person two will be the individual who has just completed the squatting movement, and they will be doing a vertical jump for an assigned number of reps.
-Person three will be doing hands free pushups, this motion should not negatively affect the outcome of the squat so it is a bit of a rest and is also preparing the person for a movement that would come later in the workout.
+The workout will have multiple sets with increasing weight and a decreasing rep count.
+Person two will be the individual who has just completed the squatting movement.
+They will be doing a vertical jump for an assigned number of reps.
+P#3 will be doing hands free pushups, this motion should not negatively affect the outcome of the squat so it is a bit of a rest and is also preparing the person for a movement that would come later in the workout.
 Person four will be the rest and spotter.

-With this set up, each person will be able to accomplish all movements within feet of the rack reducing the timeframe between the next movements, and yet still giving each person adequate overall rest to accomplish each particular and different body part movement effectively.
+With this set up, each person will be able to accomplish all movements within feet of the rack.
+This reduces the time frame between the next movements, and gives each person adequate overall rest to accomplish each particular and different body part movement effectively.

 In the end, each of us has a different and unique challenge as we work toward what we deem as success in the weight room.
-Although the path we take can be different, my hope is that this may assist you in time efficiency and yet also have the overall effectiveness that you desire in your weight room program.
+The path we take can be different.
+My hope is this may assist you in time efficiency.
+Yet, also have the overall effectiveness that you desire in your weight room program.

 The 2009 Strength and Conditioning Professional of the Year, Jeff is in his 16th year at Winona State University as Strength and Conditioning/ Director of Fitness.
 He is responsible for 10 Division II teams.
 Previously he was the head strength and conditioning coach for Olympic sports at Iowa State University, an assistant at the University of Memphis, and an assistant at the US Olympic training center in Colorado.
 Reinardy was part of two men’s basketball national championships in three appearances, numerous conference championships, and several individual national champions at both the Division I and II levels.
 He also holds club coach and sports performance certifications through USA Weightlifting, and is the former ADFPA American Squat record holder in the 148 weight class and four Minnesota state ADFPA championships.